Sing Out March On: Subsequent performances and recordings

 Campbell officially released a recording of the song on July 4, 2017, with himself as lead vocalist backed by a seven-piece band.
 All profits from the song went to benefit the Southern Poverty Law Center.

-In May 2018 Joshuah Campbell backed by a small vocal ensemble performed an a cappella rendition the song during Harvard's 2018 Commencement Ceremony as a tribute to John Lewis, who was the commencement speaker that year.
+In May 2018 Joshuah Campbell backed by a small vocal ensemble performed an a cappella rendition of the song during Harvard's 2018 Commencement Ceremony as a tribute to John Lewis, who was the commencement speaker that year.

 A similar small a cappella ensemble performed the piece with Campbell on CBS Sunday Morning in October of 2018.

 On the evening of November 5, 2018, a chorus of over 600 singers performed the song at the Vietnam Veterans Memorial in Washington, DC as part of the Harmony Project's effort to get out the vote on the eve of the mid-term election.

 In December 2018, the Dorothy Cotton Jubilee Singers performed the song as part of their Holiday Concert at Ithaca College's Ford Hall.
 The soloist was Maria Ellis-Jordan.